Chart Color Schemes

 Macquarie features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 61.3% of all households, including 23.9% couples with children, 25.7% couples without children, and 10.7% single parent families.
-Non-family households constitute the remaining 38.7%, with lone person households at 33.0% and group households comprising 5.5%.
+Non-family households make up the remaining 38.7%, with lone person households at 33.0% and group households comprising 5.5%.
 The median household size is 2.3 people, which is smaller than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households